Attaras/2-Link-Robots-Inverse-Kinematics-Solver-2Dimensional-Apr-2018/README.md

 # 2-Link-Robots-Inverse-Kinematics-Solver-2Dimensional-Apr-2018
 Java code that calculates the joint angles of any arbitrary 2 link robot.

+The goal is to find Alpha & Beta.

 ## Steps
 - We first identify the point